Raimundo Nina Rodrigues: Life

-His parents were Colonel Francisco Solano Rodrigues and Dona Luísa Rosa Nina Rodrigues, who is believed to be a descendant of a group of Jews fleeing persecution in the Iberian Peninsula, Nina was born on the Primavera Farm, in the municipality of Vargem Grande, Maranhão, where he spent his childhood under the care of his Black godmother, who helped his mother with her seven children.
-He married Maria Amélia Couto Nina Rodrigues, known as D. Maricas, and the couple had only one daughter, Alice, who died soon after her father.
-He was also the son-in-law of Councilor Almeida Couto and brother-in-law of Alfredo Thomé de Britto, director of the Bahia School of Medicine from August 21, 1901, to June 4, 1908.
-He was married to D. Júlia de Almeida Couto Britto.
+His parents were Colonel Francisco Solano Rodrigues and Dona Luísa Rosa Nina Rodrigues, who is believed to be a descendant of a group of Jews fleeing persecution in the Iberian Peninsula.
+Nina was born on the Primavera Farm, in the municipality of Vargem Grande, Maranhão, where he spent his childhood under the care of his Black godmother, who helped his mother with her seven children.
+He married Maria Amélia Couto Nina Rodrigues, known as Dona Maricas, and the couple had only one daughter, Alice, who died soon after her father.
+He was also the son-in-law of Councilor Almeida Couto and brother-in-law of Alfredo Thomé de Britto, director of the Bahia School of Medicine from 21 August 1901 to 4 June 1908.
+He was married to Dona Júlia de Almeida Couto Britto.

 He studied at Colégio São Paulo and at Seminário das Mercês in São Luís.
 According to his own accounts and those of his classmates, he appears to have been in poor health.
 In 1882, he enrolled at the Bahia School of Medicine, continuing his studies until 1885, when he transferred to Rio de Janeiro to complete his fourth year of medical school.
-He returned to Bahia the following year, where he wrote his first article, on leprosy in Maranhão — "Morphea in Anajatuba (Maranhão)."
+He returned to Bahia the following year, where he wrote his first article, on leprosy in Maranhão — "A Morphéa em Anajatuba (Maranhão)".

-Returning to Rio in 1887, he completed his studies on February 10, 1888, defending his thesis, "Amiotrophias de origem periférica" (Amyotrophias of peripheral origin), on three cases of progressive paralysis in a family.
-In 1888, he practiced medicine in São Luís, maintaining an office on the former Rua do Sol, now Nina Rodrigues Street.
+Returning to Rio in 1887, he completed his studies on 10 February 1888, defending his thesis, "Amiotrophias de Origem Periférica" (Amyotrophias of Peripheral Origin), on three cases of progressive paralysis in a family.
+In 1888, he practiced medicine in São Luís, maintaining an office on the former Rua do Sol, present-day Nina Rodrigues Street.
 In Maranhão, he conducted research on the local eating patterns, publishing his results in the newspaper Pacotilha.
 Because of one of these articles, in which he attributed the health problems of the poor population to poor nutrition, he was nicknamed "Dr. Dry Flour".
 In 1889, he became an adjunct professor of Clinical Medicine at the Bahia School of Medicine.
 During this time, he dedicated himself to writing articles for the Bahia Medical Gazette, becoming its director in 1891.
 That same year, he was transferred to the chair of Public Health, becoming a professor of forensic medicine.
 He attempted several times to create a specific qualification for medical experts, which only came to fruition years later.
 Misunderstood and hostile to his fellow doctors, he decided to escape the provincialism and the derisory nickname, returning that same year to Bahia, which would be his permanent home.